Satson09/Learnify/README.md

 This project is a clone of the **Coursera** platform, designed to replicate the user interface and core features of the website.
 The project focuses on building an interactive and visually course platform similar to Coursera.

-### _Features:_
-- Homepage with a layout showcasing featured courses
-- Navigation bar with links to different course categories and profile settings
-- Course listing page with filters and sorting options
-- Course details page with description, instructor info, and user reviews
-- Interactive user interface with buttons, modals, and dropdowns
-- Fully responsive design that works across desktops, tablets, and mobile devices

----

 ## _Technologies Used_

 - ***HTML5***: Structure of the web pages.
 - ***CSS3***: Styling of the pages using Flexbox, Grid, transitions, and animations.
 - ***JavaScript***: Basic interactivity such as modals, sliders, and form validations (optional).
-- ***Font Awesome***: Icons for social sharing and navigation.

 ---

 ## _Installation_